 Note to Editor: The Group ACK IE (0x1f) of “5.2.4.2 Header Information Elements” (15.4e) and described in 5.2.4.12 “Group ACK IE” has been omitted.

-5.3 MAC Command frames
+7.5 MAC commands

-To Editor: Change in 5.3 the first paragraph as follows.
+To Editor: Change in 7.5 the first paragraph as follows.
 Not all lines are given in Table 50:

 The MAC commands are listed in Table 50 along with their associated command identifier.
 All FFDs shall be capable of transmitting and receiving all MAC command with Comamnd Identifier field of values 0x01–0x08, with the exception of the GTS Request command, while the requirements for an RFD are indicated by an “X” in the table.
-An FFD supporting one of TRLE, DSME, RIT or DBS options shall support the associated MAC commands in the range 0x0d−0x1e as identified by the associated functional group prefix, e.g., “DSME ” for the DSME option.
+An FFD supporting one of TRLE, LLDN, DSME, RIT or DBS options shall support the associated MAC commands in the range 0x0d−0x1e as identified by the associated functional group prefix, e.g., “DSME ” for the DSME option.

-1 Table 5—MAC commands
+1 Table 50—MAC commands

-Insert before Clause 6 the following subclauses (5.3.10-5.3.13.3.2):
+Insert before Clause “7.5.12 DSME Association Request command“ the following subclauses (7.5.11a-7.5.11f):

-5.3.10.1 LL-Discover Response command
+7.5.11a LL-Discover Response command